-- > It is best to have only one doctor prescribe opioid pain medicines for you, and to use only one pharmacy.
+- It is best to have only one doctor prescribe opioid pain medicines for you, and to use only one pharmacy.
 This helps make sure the right type and amount of medicine is prescribed for you, and that unsafe amounts or combinations can be detected by the pharmacy. - Take your pain medicines as prescribed.
 Do not take extra doses without direction from your healthcare provider.
 This could be dangerous or cause you to run out of medicine before it can be refilled.
-Tell all your doctors what pain medicines you are taking and who is prescribing them. - > Don't take opioid medicines from someone else or share yours with others.
-Each person's body becomes used to their prescribed medicine and dose and taking a different type or amount could be dangerous. - ➤ Keep your opioid medicine in a safe and secure place, out of reach of family, children, and visitors.
-Keep them in the original container.
-To dispose of them properly, call your pharmacy or visit FDA.gov and search "disposal" for more information. - Discuss with your doctor, non-prescription opioid options available, to help manage your pain: physical therapy, routine exercise, non-opioid pain relievers like ibuprofen (Advil), naproxen (Aleve) or topical pain creams (i.e., Aspercreme, Capzasin, Biofreeze, including formulations with lidocaine for additional pain relief).
+Tell all your doctors what pain medicines you are taking and who is prescribing them. - Don't take opioid medicines from someone else or share yours with others.
+Each person's body becomes used to their prescribed medicine and dose and taking a different type or amount could be dangerous. - Keep your opioid medicine in a safe and secure place, out of reach of family, children, and visitors.
+Keep them in the original container. - Discuss with your doctor non-prescription opioid options available to help manage your pain: physical therapy, routine exercise, non-opioid pain relievers like ibuprofen (Advil), naproxen (Aleve) or topical pain creams (i.e., Aspercreme, Capzasin, Biofreeze, including formulations with lidocaine for additional pain relief).

-Essence Healthcare already promotes the safe use of opioid medicines using the following safety features:
+PHP Medicare promotes the safe use of opioid medicines using the following safety features:

-- ➤ Limiting the amount of each opioid that you can get at one time (formulary quantity limits).
-The Formulary (List of Covered Drugs) will show you which opioids have quantity limits and how many of each you can get at one time. - ➤ Limiting the amount of all opioids that you can get at one time.
-The Essence Healthcare system will calculate the amount of all opioids you are currently filling.
-If the combined amounts go above a certain threshold and/or you have opioid prescriptions from multiple health care providers, the prescription cannot be filled at the pharmacy.
+- Limiting the amount of each opioid that you can get at one time (formulary quantity limits).
+The Formulary (List of Covered Drugs) will show you which opioids have quantity limits and how many of each you can get at one time. - Limiting the amount of all opioids that you can get at one time.
+The PHP Medicare system will calculate the amount of all opioids you are currently filling.
+If the combined amount goes above a certain threshold, or above a certain threshold and two or more doctors are prescribing opioids, we will not fill the prescription.
 If you are in hospice care or are filling a prescription for cancer medicine, your opioid prescriptions will not be affected. - Limiting new opioid prescriptions fills for short-term pain treatment to a 7-day supply for people who have not taken opioids in recent past.
-To help prevent unnecessary overtreatment with opioids for acute pain, the Essence Healthcare system will monitor new, first-time opioid prescriptions to ensure that the prescribed quantity does not exceed 7 days. - Avoiding overlapping fills for opioids and benzodiazepine medications (which, can increase the risk of opioid side effects and overdose).
-The Essence Healthcare system will alert the pharmacist if you are trying to fill a prescription that will cause an overlap in day supply of the two medications.
+To help prevent unnecessary overtreatment with opioids for acute pain, the PHP Medicare system will monitor new, first-time opioid prescriptions to ensure that the prescribed quantity does not exceed 7 days. - Avoiding overlapping fills for opioids and benzodiazepine medications (which, can increase the risk of opioid side effects and overdose).
+The PHP Medicare system will alert the pharmacist if you are trying to fill a prescription that will cause an overlap in day supply of the two medications.